 After searching for your product type and selecting it, click the Submit button.
 You will then be redirected to the Download Page.
 Select the current operating system that you have and, finally, click on “Download.”

-Note: Just like with the Nvidia card, always create a system restore point before installing new drivers.
+Note: Just like with the Nvidia card, always create a system restore point before installing new drivers on your laptop.
 This option will still be available during the installation process.

 For Intel HD graphics, go to https://downloadcenter.intel.com/product/80939/Graphics and choose the latest graphics driver available for your current system.